-Aspect Education has a work instruction to ensure compliance of the Aspect schools with school attendance requirements for compulsory school-aged students as outlined by the NSW Education Standards Authority (NESA) or the South Australia Education Board.
+Aspect Education has policies and procedures in place to ensure compliance of Aspect schools with school attendance requirements for compulsory school-aged students as outlined by the NSW Education Standards Authority (NESA).

 Unexplained absence will be followed up by the class teacher with the parent/guardian.
 Repeated unexplained absence or absence of concern may need to be reported to Family and Community Services.